nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 = How can I disable ads on error 404 page? =

 This is disabled by default.
-Uncheck Error 404 Page checkbox.
+Uncheck Error 404 Page checkbox (button Misc).

 = Is there a way to display country flag of the visitor? =